Administrative Office No.: 0824-2425966

 Registration for the Programme :

-Upon receiving provisional approval letter, candidate has to register for the programme by paying the prescribed admission fee along with the eight copies of Synopsis of the Thesis.
+Upon receiving provisional approval letter, the candidate has to register for the programme by paying the prescribed admission fee along with the eight copies of Synopsis of the Thesis.

 Submission of final Thesis :